yandex/mapsapi-codestyle/js.md

     prop: 0
 };
 ```
-  * Value-aligning in literal objects should be avoided:
+  * Only property names should be aligned within object literals:

 **Good:**